top of page

 I think that corruption is the WTITW, because it is and can be the cause of the commonly seen as ‘worst things in the world’.
 I mean, from a human perspective, to apply this label I would say we naturally look at the forces that cause (or have the potential to cause) large-scale suffering, injustice, or existential risk, like war and genocide, to name two cheerful topics - these can very often be linked to a corrupt leader, group or government.

-I like lists, so let's make a list, keeping it high-level at this point, things are a priori more likely to happen or be exacerbated when corruption is involved.
-And these subjects are collected here for impact, they aren't necessarily in the same social or judicial categories, it's just an exercise in hyperbolic realism.
-Saying that, I could easily name 10 corrupt leaders that have caused a combination of these things...oh and the list, has magically turned into a colourful chart.
+I like lists, so let's make a list, keeping it high-level at this point, things are, a priori, more likely to happen or be exacerbated when corruption is involved.
+And these subjects are collected here for impact, they aren't necessarily in the same social or judicial categories, it's just an exercise in unhyperbolic realism.
+Saying that, I could easily name 10 corrupt leaders that have caused a combination of these things...and would you look at that, the list has magically turned into a colourful chart.

 ree

-The problem with what I've done here is that I'll have to write about how each of these things is, either created or boosted by corruption - while it might prove my point it's going to be a lot of work - maybe ChatGPT can help me, with great power comes great corruption.
-Just think about it for a minute though, it's not hard to see how an authoritarian tyrant can bring about each of these things (cough Putin, cough cough Marcos, cough cough cough Kim-Jong Il, etc, etc).
+The problem with what I've done here is that I'll have to write about how each of these things is, either created or boosted by corruption - while it might prove my point it's going to be a lot of work - maybe ChatGPT can help me.
+Just think about it for a minute though, it's not hard to see how an authoritarian tyrant can bring about each or all of these things (cough Putin, cough cough Marcos, cough cough cough Kim-Jong Il, etc, etc).

-And taking a level down we have other economic and social impacts of corruption (non-exhaustive list, just a few examples), in no particular order or schema - one colourful chart was enough - get serious will you!
+And taking it a step down, we have other economic and social impacts of corruption (non-exhaustive list), in no particular order or schema - one colourful chart was enough - get serious will you!

 poor infrastructure